genericmoniker/blog/content/origin-of-the-name-of-the-city-of-lehi.md

-David Evans might have found the name of Lehi particularly suited for his community since the Book of Mormon city is described as being "in the north by the borders of the seashore"<sup>[11](#note11)</sup> just as Lehi, Utah is on the north end of Utah Lake, the second largest body of water in the state.
+David Evans might have found the name of Lehi particularly suited for his community since the Book of Mormon city is described as being "in the north by the borders of the seashore"<sup>[11](#note11)</sup> just as Lehi, Utah is on the north end of Utah Lake, the third largest body of water in the state.

 Leap 2 - City of Lehi's Namesake
 --------------------------------